ahmedk92/ahmedk92.github.io/_posts/2019-09-13-translatesAutoresizingMaskIntoConstraints.md

 So, in an AutoLayout-enabled view (what you get from using Interface Builder commonly), every view is expected to have constraints to define its size and position.
 So, as a convenience, if we ever want to manually layout a specific view in a such AutoLayout-enabled view hierarchy, having `translatesAutoresizingMaskIntoConstraints` set to `true` (the default) results in translating our changes to the `frame` (and `bounds` and `center`) property into constraints.

-So, this is why we set it to `false` if we are adding constraints to a view in code, to avoid ending u with conflicting constraints.
+So, this is why we set it to `false` if we are adding constraints to a view in code, to avoid ending up with conflicting constraints.
 But when do we need to set it to `true`?
 As mentioned in the third paragraph from the docs excerpt above, Interface Builder set this property to false automatically **because it expects us to add constraints**.

 ### When to set `translatesAutoresizingMaskIntoConstraints` to `true`?